asphalt-framework/asphalt/docs/userguide/testing.rst

 ``pytestmark = pytest.mark.anyio``.
 This is the pytest marker that marks all coroutine functions in the module to be run via AnyIO's pytest plugin.

-The next item in the module is the ``server`` asynchronou generator fixture.
+The next item in the module is the ``server`` asynchronous generator fixture.
 Fixtures like these are run by AnyIO's pytest plugin in their respective tasks, making the practice of straddling a :class:`Context` on a ``yield`` safe.
 This would normally be bad, as the context contains a :class:`~anyio.TaskGroup` which usually should not be